fleetdm/fleet/docs/2-Deployment/README.md

 # Deployment

 ### [Installation](./1-Installation.md)
-Provides documentation on installing the Fleet binary and Fleet’s infrustrcuture dependecies
+Provides documentation on installing the Fleet binary and Fleet’s infrastructure dependencies

 ### [Configuration](./2-Configuration.md)
 Includes resources for configuring the Fleet binary, managing osquery configurations, and running with systemd